IndaPlus22/AssignmentInstructions-BlueNote/task-12/README.md

 See `./examples` for three examples in Piston, courtesy of Viola.

 - _GGEZ_: Interface with game loop through implementation of `EventHandler`.
 May not work on every obscure Linux configuration.
 - _Piston_: Events as a stream iterator.
 You write the event loop.
-Don't handle text with grace.
+Doesn't handle text with grace.
--

 ### Grading

 Because your solution can be implemented using any language, write in a README file of how to build and run your application (that includes how to run any unit tests and your frontend application).